Passenger vehicles in the United States: Tesla Motors

-Tesla is an American company based in Silicon Valley that designs, manufactures and sells electric vehicles and, through its subsidiary SolarCity, solar power energy systems.
+Tesla is an American company based in Texas (originally based in Silicon Valley) that designs, manufactures and sells electric vehicles and, through its subsidiary SolarCity, solar power energy systems.

 Tesla Motors gained widespread attention by producing the Tesla Roadster (2008), the first fully electric sports car, followed by other premium electric vehicles such as the Model S (2012) sedan, Model X (2015) SUV and Model 3 (2017).